QuantumKya/letter_game/README.md

-## Pun Corner
+### Pun Corner
-Your little square will get some real lex-ercise dodging these!
+- Your little square will get some real lex-ercise dodging these!
-Things may get sen-tense.
+- Things may get sen-tense.
-I could only escape by the edge of my suffix!
+- I could only escape by the edge of my suffix!
+- The letters P and B like to be ex-plosive.